What happens when I call PANDA?

 The first call

 The first call is about listening to your story.
+Everyone’s experience of parenthood is unique, and there’s a lot we’ll want to know about you!
 The telephone counsellor will provide you with a safe confidential space for you to talk openly and honestly about your thoughts, feelings and experiences around pregnancy and parenthood.
-We will explore what supports you currently have in place and whether you would benefit from others.
+We will explore what supports you currently have in place and whether you would benefit from any others.

 PANDA maintains a database of perinatal service providers to help find you the support you need as close to you as possible.
 The counsellor will develop an action plan including referrals, ideas and strategies that will help support you.